quickr-dev/quic/README.md

 Or download the binary directly from the [releases page](https://github.com/quickr-dev/quic/releases).

+### quic.json
+A `quic.json` file will be created to hold configuration used for setting up infrastructure and managing branches.

 ### Setup a host
 Make sure you have ssh access to your host and run: